Sindercube/Packr/README.md

 # CLI Usage

-To use resource_packager as a CLI tool, you first have to install it using `pip install git+https://gitlab.com/sindercube/resource_packager`
+To use packr as a CLI tool, you first have to install it using `pip install git+https://gitlab.com/sindercube/packr`

-After it is installed, use `python -m resource_packager -h` to view how to use the tool.
+After it is installed, use `python -m packr -h` to view how to use the tool.

 # Github Workflow Usage

 <!--
 > Click [here](https://github.com/Sorrowfall/RP-Example/generate) to create a new repository with the workflow already set up.
-Remember to edit `.github/workflows/build-packs.yml` to set up resource_packager correctly for your pack.
+Remember to edit `.github/workflows/build-packs.yml` to set up packr correctly for your pack.
 -->

 To automatically generate Resource Packs from the contents of your GitHub repository, you first have to make a new workflow YAML file in the `.github/workflows/` directory.

 ## Minimal Example

-This is an example of the simplest possible Resource Packager configuration, which just adds the pack files to your GitHub release.
+This is an example of the simplest possible Packr configuration, which just adds the pack files to your GitHub release.

 `publish.yml`
 ```yaml